abd21-ic/CMEECourseWork/week1/README.md

 * boilerplate.sh

 Simple boilerplate template for creating shell scripts.
-Prints out "*This is a shell script!*".
+Prints out "This is a shell script!".

 **Usage:** bash boilerplate.sh

 ---
-* MyExampleScript.sh
+* myexamplescript.sh

 Shell script defines variables and prints to print messages to the terminal based on system username.